Yandex Cloud

 • Secure storage of GitLab CI passwords as Yandex Lockbox secrets

 You need a GitLab token to set up approval rules.
-A token is requested for authorization when working with the repository: this is how the GitLab API is accessed.
+When accessing a repository, a token is required for authentication, allowing GitLab API calls.

 A GitLab token has a lifetime, which is set when creating the token.
-The lifetime expires at midnight UTC on the specified day.
+The token expires at 00:00 UTC on the specified date.
 The maximum lifetime is one year from the token creation date.

-One day before the expiration date, GitLab sends a notification that the token is about to expire.
-The notification is emailed to the account by which the token was created.
+The day before the expiration date, GitLab sends a notification that the token is about to expire to the email address of the account that created the token.

-Issue a new token and add it to your GitLab instance settings before the previous token expires.
-Otherwise, Managed Service for GitLab will not operate correctly.
+Issue a new token and add it to the GitLab instance settings before the current token expires Otherwise, Managed Service for GitLab will not work correctly.

 Use casesUse cases